 children's ministry

 At St. Paul's, we love children.
 And there are so many of them here!
 We strive to find ways to make the church experience welcoming and meaningful for all of God's children.
-Our children's programming is generally geared for students age 2 to grade 5.

 Please scroll down to find more information on Sunday School, special activities, and seasonal events.

-Sunday School & Nursery News
+Children's Sunday Programming & Nursery News

 Vacation BIble School